MohitKhatri28/CS206_Prototype/README.md

 ### Running Locally in Jupyter Notebook
 To run the script on your local machine using **Jupyter Notebook**, follow these steps:

-### Required Dependencies
+- Install the required dependencies: transformers, sentence-transformers, torch, accelerate, wikipedia

-transformers, sentence-transformers, torch, accelerate, wikipedia
+- Launch Jupyter Notebook